 The PhD prepare students to assess and consult program planning and intervention services in preschool, child-development centers or other public and private school systems.
 Students will also be prepared for educational psychology positions as college and university instructors.

 MA: This 33-credit program can typically be completed by full-time students in one year.

-EdD and PhD: These 90-credit programs can typically be completed by full-time students in four years.
+PhD: This 90-credit program can typically be completed by full-time students in four years.

 Prospective students applying to the MA Educational Psychology program must submit their applications by the dates listed below.

 Summer Session 2 (June–July): May 1

 Summer Session 3 (July–August): June 1